-Generally speaking there are two positions that you are most likely to get your baby makers in trouble in.
-The first one, open guard with your back fully on the ground.
-Next, applying an arm bar.
+Generally speaking, there are two positions in which you are most likely to get your baby makers in trouble.
+The first one is open guard with your back fully on the ground.
+The other is when applying an arm bar.

-Let’s deal with these separately before sharing our thoughts on wearing a cup.
+Let’s deal with these separately before sharing our thoughts on wearing a groin guard.

 Knee on balls #1